Standard monomials of $1$-skeleton ideals of multigraphs: Characterizing subgraphs of

+Thus a graph is maximally connected if the only maximally connected subgraph of $G$ is itself.

-\begin{remark} The graph $G$ in Figure \ref{figure 123465} is connected but not essentially connected.
-Thus a connected graph on vertex set $\{0,1,\ldots,t\}$ may not be essentially connected.
-Further, an essentially connected graph may not be connected also.
+\begin{remark} A maximally connected graph may not be connected.
 For example, let $G$ be the simple graph on the vertex set $\{0,1,2\}$ obtained from $K_3$ by removing all the edges attached to the root $0$.
-Clearly, $G$ is essentially connected but not connected.
-Note that an essentially connected graph $G$ is connected if and only if $G$ has at least one edge attached to the root $0$. \end{remark} We now proceed to prove our main result in this section.
-We want to understand how the two quantities, determinant of a positive semidefinite matrix $H\in\mathcal{G}_n$ and the number of standard monomials of the ideal $\J_H$ are related. \begin{discussion} \normalfont Notice that by Lemma \ref{reducing to essential components}, to check whether for a multigraph $G$ the equality $\K(R/\M_G^{(1)})=\det\widetilde Q_G$ holds, it is enough to check this for its essentially connected components.
-Suppose $G$ is an essentially connected multigraph on the vertex set $\{0,1,\ldots ,t\}$.
+Clearly, $G$ is maximally connected but not connected.
+Note that, a maximally connected graph $G$ is connected if and only if $G$ has at least one edge attached to the root $0$. \end{remark} We now proceed to prove our main result in this section.
+For this we need to understand how the two quantities, determinant of a positive semidefinite matrix $H\in\mathcal{G}_n$ and the number of standard monomials of the ideal $\J_H$, are related. \begin{discussion} \normalfont Notice that by Lemma \ref{reducing to essential components}, to check whether for a multigraph $G$ the equality $\K(R/\M_G^{(1)})=\det\widetilde Q_G$ holds or not, it is enough to check this for its maximally connected subgraphs.
+Thus, without loss of generality we may assume that $G$ is a maximally connected multigraph on the vertex set $\{0,1,\ldots ,t\}$.
 Consider the induced subgraph $\widetilde G=G_{\{1,\ldots ,t\}}$.
 Find two vertices in $\widetilde G$ such that the number of edges between them is maximum among the number of edges between any pair of vertices of $\widetilde G$.
 Rename these two vertices as $1$ and $2$.
-Suppose there are $b$ number of edges between them.
+Suppose there are $b$ number of edges between them, where $b\ge 1$.
 Now find some $i\in V(\widetilde G)$, if exists, such that $i\notin\{1,2\}$ and there are $b$ number of edges from $i$ to both the vertices $1$ and $2$.
 Rename the vertex $i$ as $3$ and continue this way to find a maximal {\em clique} (an induced subgraph which is also a complete multigraph) on the vertex set (say) $\{1,2,\ldots ,n\}$ having $b$ number of edges between any two vertices.
-Then the truncated signless Laplace matrix of $G$ will be of the form
+Then the truncated signless Laplacian of $G$ will be of the form